abdelrahmanmostafa7/movie-explorer/project-notes.md

   - Logo (link to home)
   - Nav Items → Home / Favorites / About
   - Sign In / Sign Up button (Clerk)
+  ## Authentication (Clerk)
+  - install clerk packages
+  - create new project in clerk dashboard → select ways to auth
+  - create env file and Set your Clerk API keys
+  - create middleware
+  - Add ClerkProvider to your app in layout
+  - Sync Clerk user with MongoDB
+  - Secure access to user-specific data

 *SearchBar* (with autocomplete)
 *TrendBar*   Top Rated or Pupilar  movie